 After being accused of domestic assault, the person accused may be tempted to talk to the victim to clear up the issue.
 However, this can make matters worse.
 Talk to an experienced Missouri criminal defense attorney to understand your options, how to handle a pending criminal charge during a custody dispute, and how your lawyer can get the charges dropped, reduced, or get a not-guilty verdict.

 Domestic violence charges in Missouri are taken very seriously and can result in harsh penalties.
 Even being accused of domestic assault can harm someone's reputation, even if they are later found not guilty of any crime.
-If you are arrested for domestic assault in Raymore or Cass County, contact Joshua Wilson for help.
+If you are arrested for domestic assault in Raymore or Cass County, contact Higher Level Legal for help.

 Domestic Violence Laws in Missouri

 - Any person related by blood or marriage,

 - Persons who are presently residing together or have resided together in the past,

 - Any person who is or has been in a continuing social relationship of a romantic or intimate nature with the victim, and